Aikido

 Chicago Aikikai was founded in 1963 as the Illinois Aikido Club.
 It was the first dojo in the Midwest dedicated to Aikido.
 We are currently located in a second-floor space on Chicago Avenue near Ashland.
 Our dojo offers a warm and supportive community for practice, study, and transformation.

 Marsha Turner Sensei, 6th Dan, is chief instructor and dojo-cho of the Chicago Aikikai.
 She began her studies in 1986 under Kevin Choate Sensei and Mitsugi Saotome Shihan.
 She leads the dojo’s team of excellent instructors and teaches regular weekly classes as well as seminars at special times/locations.
-Sensei Turner has also earned the shodan rank in Iaido and is known for her exceptional weapons skills.
+Sensei Turner is known for her exceptional weapons skills.

-Chicago Aikikai is a member dojo of the Aikido Schools of Ueshiba.
-This organization unites more than 100 dojos under the instruction of Mitsugi Saotome Shihan.
+Chicago Aikikai is a member of Aikido Schools of Ueshiba (ASU), an organization of more than 100 dojo under the leadership of Mitsugi Saotome Shihan.
 Established in 1975, the ASU is a 501(c)3, not-for-profit organization managed by a board of senior instructors.
-The ASU is a formally recognized organization under the Aikido World Headquarters in Tokyo, Japan.
+ASU is a formally recognized organization under Aikido World Headquarters in Tokyo, Japan.

 New to Chicago Aikikai?

-Please join us for a free introductory Aikido class every Sunday morning at 11 AM.
-No pre-registration required and drop-ins welcome (though please check the website or contact us as schedule may change due to holidays or special events).
-Visiting aikidoka welcome to train regardless of affiliation for a small mat fee.
+Join us for a free intro class every Sunday morning at 11 AM.
+Drop-ins welcome (check website or contact us in case schedule changed for holidays or special events).
+Visitors from other dojo (of any affiliation) welcome to train for a small mat fee.